 About the course

-The Department of Statistics in the University of Oxford is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics and machine learning.
+The Department of Statistics in the University of Oxford is a world leader in research in probability, bioinformatics, mathematical genetics and statistical methodology, including computational statistics, machine learning and data science.
 Oxford’s Mathematical Sciences submission came first in the UK on all criteria in the 2014 Research Excellence Framework (REF) and in 2016 the department moved to a newly-refurbished building in the centre of Oxford.

 You will be assigned a named supervisor or supervisors, who will have overall responsibility for the direction of your work on behalf of the department.
 You will have the opportunity to interact with fellow students and other members of your research groups, and more widely across the department.
 Typically, as a research student you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once every two weeks averaged across the year.
 The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research programme.